Posted by MIT Sloan Executive Education - 2 months and 2 days ago

 Leadership can take many forms.
 Leaders can be humble or egotistic, measured or impulsive, inclusive listeners or single-minded dictators.
 I believe that it’s important to distinguish between personal qualities that may appear harsh as opposed to truly unethical behavior.
 Sometimes obliviousness to the effects of one’s words and actions can be mistaken for deliberate disregard for people’s feelings and possibly even for rules and laws.
 The opposite can be true, also ...

-Posted by MIT Sloan Executive Education - 14 days ago
+Posted by MIT Sloan Executive Education - 4 months and 14 days ago

 If you’re someone who conducts repeated negotiations with the same counterparts, then you may have experienced that your “subjective assessment”—the feeling you have after one negotiation—affects the success of the next.
 But what about “sequential negotiations”—multiple back-to-back negotiations with different parties.
 Does the same hold true?